-- Reparation (the act or process of making amends) - Restitution (the act of giving back something that has been stolen) - Removal of objects or equipment from the individual's room (e.g. removal of TV/Mobile devices at certain times to encourage healthy sleep patterns) - Increased supervision - Extra tasks within the school/home - Fixed term exclusion from education day [See SENAD Policy 704.0 School exclusions]

-- Confiscation of any prohibited items found in young people's possession.
+- Reparation (the act or process of making amends) - Restitution (the act of giving back something that has been stolen) - Removal of objects or equipment from the individual's room (e.g. removal of TV/Mobile devices at certain times to encourage healthy sleep patterns) - Increased supervision - Fixed term exclusion from education day [See SENAD Policy 704E School Suspension and exclusion English Schools] - Confiscation of any prohibited items found in young people's possession.
 These items may not be directly returned to young people.
 A discussion with the young person, SLT and the guardians of the young person will take place.
-Searching and screening young people is conducted in line with DfE's latest guidance, see associated policy searching, screening and confiscation advice for schools January 2018 - An activity or tangible item may be withdrawn for a reasonable period of time

-Acceptable sanctions should be relevant, used sparingly and follow the less positive behaviour as quickly as possible.

-• Outing may only be cancelled based on a risk assessment which demonstrates it is unsafe for the person to be taken out.
+Searching and screening young people is conducted in line with DfE's latest guidance, see associated policy searching, screening and confiscation advice for schools January 2018 - An activity or tangible item may be withdrawn for a reasonable period of time - Acceptable sanctions should be relevant, used sparingly and follow the less positive behaviour as quickly as possible. - Outing may only be cancelled based on a risk assessment which demonstrates it is unsafe for the person to be taken out.